 Carry While Using Alcohol or Controlled Substances?

-Does Michigan have laws regarding carrying a firearm while using alcohol or controlled substances?
+Does Michigan have laws regarding carrying a concealed firearm while using alcohol or controlled substances?

 Not while under the influence of alcoholic liquor (BAC of 0.02 or greater) or a controlled substance or while having a bodily alcohol content prohibited under this section.
 "Controlled substance" means that term as defined in MCL § 333.7104.
 "Under the influence of alcoholic liquor or a controlled substance" means that the individual's ability to properly handle a pistol or to exercise clear judgment regarding the use of that pistol was substantially and materially affected by the consumption of alcoholic liquor or a controlled substance.